p-rocha/SoundShape/README.md

 the Italian Journal of Mammalogy, 24*(1), 110-125. doi:
 10.4404/hystrix-24.1-6299

-Rocha, P. & Romano, P. (*in prep*) The shape of sound: A new `R` package that crosses the bridge between Bioacoustics and Geometric Morphometrics.
+Rocha, P. & Romano, P. (2021) The shape of sound: A new `R` package that crosses the bridge between Bioacoustics and Geometric Morphometrics.
+*Methods in Ecology and Evolution*.

 Rohlf, F.J.
 (2015) The tps series of software. *Hystrix 26*, 9-12.